o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    return adjustedWorldPosition;
    ```

+   {{< note >}}
+   The `currentBending.w` parameter that's passed into the `DetailBending` function controls the overall bending length according to the wind's strength and direction.
+   {{< /note >}}
-1. Open the Editor and you should see your tree's leaves bending slightly.
-If you don't, try opening the Material Editor and increasing all the properties.
+1. Open the Editor.
+You should see that your tree's leaves bend slightly.
+If you don't, try increasing all the properties in the Material Editor.

 {{< video src="/images/learning-guide/tutorials/rendering/vegetation-bending-tutorial/detailbendingtree.mp4" autoplay="true" loop="true" width="100%" muted="true" info="The tree in the Editor with detail bending applied, moving the leaves slightly." >}}

 ### Add main bending
-The leaves are moving now, but the tree doesn't sway yet.
-You will now add main bending, the overall sway and movement that the whole tree experiences.
+The leaves move now, but the tree doesn't sway yet.
+In this step, you will add main bending, the overall sway and movement that the whole tree experiences.

 1. Open `VegetationBending_Common.azsli`.